simonpj/ghc-proposals/process.rst

 The process involves forming a small committee, which is responsible for deciding whether proposed changes should be accepted after discussion within the community.

-The committee should be large enough to reflect the diversity of GHC's contributor- and user-base but small enough to ensure a sense of individual responsibility among its members (starting in the range of six to eight members).
+The committee should be large enough to reflect the diversity of GHC's contributor- and user-base but small enough to ensure a sense of individual responsibility among its members.
+I suggest that we start in the range of six to eight members.

-To simplify the committee selection process, the committee will be composed from a pool of self-nominated candidates by Simon Peyton-Jones.
+To simplify the committee selection process, I propose that the committee is chosen as folows.
+We seek nominations (including self-nominations); and then Simon Peyton-Jones and Simon Marlow select members from those nominations.
+This is simple and clear.
+It is also not very democratic, but Simon & Simon did originate GHC, and it is far from clear that a voting process would yield a better result.
+(Also: who could vote?
+Who can decide who can vote? etc)

-The GHC committee will have two principle roles,
+The GHC committee will have two principal roles,

-* *Deciding proposal acceptance.* The committee has the ultimate decision over whether a proposal should be accepted in light of a set of defined criteria (see below).
+* *Deciding proposal acceptance.* At the proposal author's invitation, the committee makes the decision over whether a proposal should be accepted, in light of a set of defined criteria (see below).

 * *Judging whether the proposal process should be applied.* There will no doubt